CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 </table>

 <img src="./figs task 1/Benchmarks_Multi_exp_annealing.png" style="width: 350px;"><figcaption> <font size="3"> Benchmark for Multiplicative and exponential annealing schedules </figcaption>
-We can conclude that for this task the multiplicative and exponential annealing schedules provide the fastest results, with in some cases the exponential annealing providing the fastest results
+We can conclude that for this task the multiplicative and exponential annealing schedules provide the fastest convergence, with in some cases the exponential annealing providing the fastest results

 ## Task 2
 associated [notebook](./Task2.ipynb)

 We solved the same Toy Graph problem, but using quantum annealing with the Yao library implementation.
-Plotting the frequency of occurrence of each bit string, we find that the solver has identified thre optimal solutions :
+Plotting the frequency of occurrence of each bit string, we find that the solver has identified three optimal solutions :
 ![Task 2: Result](./img/Task2_Histogram.png)

-However, it seems that the quantum annealing solver yields an error, with an noncompliant solution proposed as optimal
+While two solutions are indeed optimal solutions to the MIS problem, and therefore ground states.
+It seems that the quantum annealing solver yields one noncompliant solution to the non overlap constraint.
+It is still to be determined where the source of that error migt come from.
 ![Task 2: Result](./img/Task2_ToyGraph.png)

 ## Task 3